Slack vs Microsoft Teams 2023 – The Enterprise Messaging Wars Continue

 With the arrival of Microsoft, Google, and Cisco on Slack’s home turf, Tom correctly predicted that was more to come.

 The rise and rise of Microsoft Teams

-Perhaps the most topical view topical view in the messaging wars debate is that of Agile IT who suggest that HipChat users are better off with Microsoft Teams, rather than Slack as the natural replacement.
+Perhaps the most topical view in the messaging wars debate is that of Agile IT who suggested that HipChat users are better off with Microsoft Teams, rather than Slack as the natural replacement.

 Tim Gelardi, Senior Industry Analyst at MZA, told me he thinks: